yakir12/Associations.jl/README.md

 ## How to use

 ### Rational
 Recording, processing, and analysing videos of (behavioral) experiments usually includes some kind of manual work.
 This manual component might only include renaming and organizing video files, but could also mean manually tracking objects.
 The purpose of this package is to standardize your data at the earliest possible stage so that any subsequent manual involvement would be as easy and robust as possible.
-This allows for streamlining the flow of your data from the original raw-format video-files to the results of your analysis.
+This allows for streamlining the flow of your data from the original raw-format video files to the results of your analysis.

 A typical workflow might look like this:
 1. Setup experiment